-Exploration activities
+3.8 Exploration activities

 Since completion of the latest Mineral Resource estimate for the Laver deposit the 31st of December, 2013, exploration in the Laver project has focused mainly on the location and evaluation of satellite deposits in the regional area.
-Only a very few holes have been drilled into the Laver deposit proper after 2013, and these have not yet been incorporated into an updated Mineral Resource estimate.
+Only a few holes have been drilled into the Laver deposit proper after 2013, and these have not yet been incorporated into an updated Mineral Resource estimate.
 However, an internal audit of the project completed in 2017 indicated positive exploration potential still exits at the Laver deposit.
-Both infill and expansion drilling are recommended, although this is subject to Boliden's overall exploration prioritization.
+Both infill and expansion drilling are recommended.